MAKING THE CUT

-The blond blinked in confusion.
+Cloud furrowed his brow in confusion.
 Floor 49 was the SOLDIER floor, wasn't it?
 Why on Gaia was he being sent to a training room up there of all places?
 Swallowing, Cloud stopped in front of the elevator.
-Pushing aside mental images of himself being mercilessly slaughtered by SOLDIERs, he decided not to think about it.
+Pushing aside mental images of himself being mercilessly slaughtered by a mob of SOLDIERs, he decided not to puzzle over it.

 Once out on the SOLDIER floor, Cloud felt incredibly self conscious.
 Were cadets even allowed on the SOLDIER floor?
 Heartbeat racing, he shuffled as quickly as he could to the third door on the right.
-He opened the door and shrieked at the top of his lungs as a small round object suddenly came whizzing at his head.
-Without thinking, he raised his arms to protect his face.
+When the door slid open, Cloud barely had time to register the small round, object whizzing straight at him.
+A shriek escaped his lips and he raised his arms to protect his face without thinking.
 Whatever it was bounced off his wrist and rolled harmlessly across the floor.

 A slow, measured clapping sounded from the other side of the room.

 "Well done," a low, lightly accented voice said.
-"You just successfully managed to set yourself on fire."
+"You have successfully managed to set yourself on fire."

 "When I threw the tennis ball at you, what did you do?" he asked.